bkargaw/BombCheckers/README.md

   * Start, and reset the game board
   * Play the game and have it behave as described above
-  * Choose from different styling of the board (color of squares)
   * Will be able to pause and play music as needed
   * add ai